What is Insider Information?

 Insider information on itself is of no harm unless it is being used to manipulate the trading of a listed entity for undue gain and averting losses.
 Insider trading based on undisclosed information in the public sphere is tough to frame and prove the charges.
 Over the years, the law has become very stringent on such issues due to mass exploitation and public outcry, but still, it is unable to stop such incidents that are rampant in the corporate world.

-This has been a guide to What is Insider Information & it’s Meaning.
+This article has been a guide to What is Insider Information & it’s Meaning.
 Here we discuss the legal implications of trading based on insider information along with examples.
 You can learn more about from the following articles –